atanisoft/FeederUtils/kicad_tools/README.md

                         Location of parts.json
-  --no_summary          Enabling this option will skip printing a parts summary after parsing --rounding ROUNDING   This option defines how many decimal points should be kept when rounding
+  --no_summary          Enabling this option will skip printing a parts summary after parsing --rounding ROUNDING   This option defines how many decimal points should be kept when rounding --rotation ROTATION   This option defines the rotation (degrees) difference between KiCad and OpenPnP for the PCB
 ```
+#### Notes for usage on Windows

+Running this script on Windows will require a couple steps to be performed before you can successfully run this script.

+1. Locate your [KiCad](www.kicad.org) installation, typically `C:\Program Files\KiCad\{version}`.

+2. Open a command prompt as administrator and navigate to `C:\Program Files\KiCad\{version}\bin\Scripts`.

+3. Execute `pip install packaging` to install the packaging library.

+4. Change directories to where you have cloned / downloaded the `kicad-to-openpnp-standalone.py` and `parts.json` files.

+5. Execute `C:\Program Files\KiCad\{version}\bin\python.exe kicad-to-openpnp-standalone.py` to verify that everything is working correctly.

+6. Execute `C:\Program Files\KiCad\{version}\bin\python.exe kicad-to-openpnp-standalone.py --read_only --board {path to pcb.kicad_pcb} --board_xml {path to where pcb.board.xml should be generated}`.
+This will confirm that the OpenPnP configuration directory path was correctly located, if not use `--openpnp_config` to provide the correct path.

+7. Execute the same command as used in the previous step without `--read_only` to have the script update your OpenPnP configuration files.

 ### Packages and Parts mappping